Nikon D5600 vs Panasonic GH5

 It is notable that the GH5 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The D5600 lacks such a headphone port.

 Studio photographers will appreciate that the Panasonic GH5 (unlike the D5600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D5600 and the GH5 are recent models that are part of the current product line-up.
-The D5600 replaced the earlier Nikon D5500, while the GH5 followed on from the Panasonic GH4.
+The D5600 is a recent model that features in the current product line-up of Nikon.
+In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D5600 and the Panasonic GH5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Nikon D5600: